Galesburg Speedway General Rules & Procedures

 - All cars will have jack stands in use, when anyone is working under a car.

-- No two-way communication equipment or one-way communication to the driver is allowed at any time except for Raceceiver.
+- No two-way communication equipment or one-way communication to the driver is allowed at any time except for Raceceiver and only from track officials.

 - Raceceiver or equivalent brand are required for all divisions at Galesburg Speedway.
 These are not optional, as any car caught racing without one will be black flagged and done competing in that event.
 These allows track officials to communicate instructions to the driver.